Injury Prevention Program

-Child Passenger Safety Program
+Child Passenger Safety

 The Injury Prevention Program provides car seat assessments, education, fittings and replacement seats through a certified car seat technician.
 The primary focus of the program is to establish community knowledge about child vehicle safety and car/booster seat recommendations and provide access to low/no-cost car seats.